GlobaLeaks is a free and open-source whistleblowing software that enables the creation of secure whistleblowing projects.

 GlobaLeaks provide a safe environment for communications for whistleblowers, improving information quality being submitted, enabling articulated submission handling workflows for recipients, reducing the technical administration costs and complexity.

 The free source nature of GlobaLeaks made it possible to be continuously audited by its community of users and of security experts.
 Our policy is to have GlobaLeaks audited by a professional, third-party security firm and to publish the reports about the issues and security fixes with radical transparency for the benefit of the project.
-All the details about the current reports in our availability are published at GitHub.
-Many are the reports performed by its adopters; If your organization have commissioned a security audit of the software, please share it with us along with the authorizing for making it public to the wider community.
+Many are the reports performed by its adopters and publicly published; If your organization have commissioned a security audit of the software, please share it with us along with the authorizing for making it public to the wider community.

 No, 100% security is not possible.
 Any organization or product that promises this kind of security is not telling the truth.
 Globaleaks’ goal is to create and improve a more secure environment for whistleblowers to share information instead of using normal channels, but you must be aware that there are always risks.
 Nevertheless, we would like to inform you that GlobaLeaks is constantly updated and audited by third-party security firm, as you can see in our penetration tests GitHub page.
 Ask your trusted security experts to have a look at GlobaLeaks!